|

 I would often wonder why do I want to throw everything away or go on a mad cleaning frenzy when my life felt like it was falling apart.

 At first, I thought it was because I was trying to gain control of something, which I’m sure had a part to play.
-But now that I have committed to my minimalist journey I realize that most likely a part of me knew my stuff (read clutter) was actually helping to drag me further into depression and anxiety.

 As an affiliate partner of various brands and sponsored content, we may earn commission on qualifying purchases.
 Disclaimer | Advertise With Us